 A standard American football field measures 120 yards long by 53.33 yards wide.
 The equates to an area of 6399.6 square yards or about 57,596.4ft2.
 To figure out the number of cats that would fit side by side and end to end on a football field, we have to divide the area of the field by the area of a cat.
 So 57,596.4ft2 divided by 1.242ft2 is 46,373 (rounding down).
 Therefore 46,373 average domestic cats will fit on a standard American football field.

 The Moon's Surface

 Although the moon is fairly small compared to Earth, it's much larger than a cat.
-In fact NASA reports that the surface area of the moon is roughly 14.658 million square miles.
-So right off the bat we know that it would take a lot of cats to cover the entire surface of the moon.
-Converting the moon's surface area into square feet and then dividing by the area of a cat yields 329,018,991,304,348 cats.
-That slightly more than 329 trillion cats!
+In fact, NASA reports that the surface area of the moon is roughly 14.658 million square miles.
+So right off the bat, we know that it would take a lot of cats to cover the entire surface of the moon.
+Converting the moon's surface area into square feet and then dividing it by the area of a cat yields 329,018,991,304,348 cats.
+That is slightly more than 329 trillion cats!

 Feline Terminal Velocity

 A falling cat always lands on its feet right?
 That may be true (most of the time) but the question I want answered is what is a cat's terminal velocity?
 As it turns out, there is actually a field of study surrounding falling cats (don't worry it's a very small field).
 Scientists who study this are called Feline Pesematologists.
 With that said, I'd like to perform my own analysis (on the computer and without real cats of course!)